forestgrape/coronavirus/index.md

     * in a possible second phase the copied RNA together with the produced proteins is assembled to new virions and thus yielding [replication](#replication).

 ### replication
 The metabolism can produce new virions that are released from the cell.
 The properties and and the environment of the cell influence the propreties of the virions produced.

 ## Tropism of Coronaviruses

-The word comes from Greek 'tropos' which means turning.
-So for a moving organism the tropism can describe the change of direction upon a stimulus.
+> Tropism: The word comes from Greek 'tropos' which means turning.
+For the movement of an organism the tropism describes the change of direction upon a stimulus.
 In general tropism describes how organisms behave under different circumstances or stimuli.

-### tropism in the metabolic phase
-[in work]<br>
-According to my literature readings few is known about how coronaviruses behave in different cells.
-#### efficient replication
-- alveolar type 2 cells
-- alveolar macrophages
-#### no replication and just infection
-* dentritic cells

-### virion tropism
+Here tropism for viruses is used in that sense: How viruses react to different circumstances.
+In literature tropism of viruses is sometimes used more narrowly: which cells and tissues they infect.

-Both evolutionary drive and biological constraints yield the tropism of virions.
-Key factors are:
+Both evolution and biological constraints yield the tropism of viruses.
+Evolution favours succesful survival both short- and long-term.
+Key factors for the tropism are:
+* cell types:
+    - receptors expressed
-* cell types the corresponding receptors expressed and the biochemistry inside the cells
+    - biochemistry inside the cells
 * environmental factors around the cells determines entry:
     - chemical environment
-    - biological environment: Virions are activated for cell entry by specific proteins
+    - biological environment: Virions are primed for cell entry by specific proteins
     - physical environment

-### between host tropism
+### virion tropism
-Often a virion needs to be outside of a host to reach a next exploitable host.
-In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host:
-* get attached to a wrong thing.
-The probability of this is extremely high due to the random movement.
-* sunlight destroys virions.
-* heat
+#### virion activation
+Plant seeds evolved to be activated under favourable conditions for growth, at least as much as the seeds are able to check the conditions: seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surounding water to start their metabolism.
+Similarly virions need to be activated to start the [metabolic phase](#metabolic-phase) of the virus life cycle.
+Where as plants need mainly the right physical conditions to growth, viruses need the right biological conditions.
-* chemical environment
+* matching receptor
+To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
+Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.
+* enviromenment around the cell
+    - The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
+This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).

-### host tropism
+### host preferences
 * the host immune system should not know how to fight the virus
 * at the point of arrival the immune system should be diminished or absent

 ### tissue tropism
 The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
 This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
 So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue: